turingschool/career-development-curriculum-site/module_two/mod2_week5.md

 Pick a strategy!
 Whether you are going to use the flower exercise, a career map , or a DTR of your own start to refine your starting points.
 Spend 15-20 minutes on this and keep the documents on hand to turn back to later and refine.

-Spend 5-10 minutes logging in, setting up your board on [Huntr](https://huntr.co/) Read through the guides [here](https://blog.huntr.co/huntr-quickstart-guide/)to explore the platform.
+Spend 5-10 minutes logging in, setting up your board on [Huntr](https://huntr.co/) Read through the guides [here](https://blog.huntr.co/huntr-quickstart-guide/) to explore the platform.

 Spend 5-10 minutes exploring the [resources](https://careerdev.turing.edu/resources/finding_opportunities) listed in the session.
 Which ones do you like and why?